just-the-docs/just-the-docs/docs/results.md

 ---
 layout: default
-title: Viewing Results
+title: Viewing Responses
 nav_order: 5
 ---

-# Viewing Form Results
+# Viewing Form Responses

 {: .no_toc }

 ---

 Congrats, you've now got your form all set up!
-But how do we view the results?
-This guide will show you how to read through your results.
+But how do we view the responses?
+This guide will show you how to read through your responses.

 ## 1. Click on the `Responses` Tab